baluteshih/baluext/README.md

 ### tree edges

-In `baluext.h`, the edge structure of a tree is define as,
+In `baluext.h`, the edge structure of a tree is defined as,
 ```cpp
 typedef std::vector<std::pair<int, int>> tree_edges;
 ```